 \section{Introduction}

-\IEEEPARstart{C}{ompute-in-Memory (CIM)} architectures lead energy efficiency figures for the deep-neural-network (DNN) inference workload which increasingly dominates modern compute consumption \cite{imc-background}.
-Under the CIM paradigm, research has spanned architectural \cite{cim-early-arch, cim-early-arch-2}, circuit \cite{cim-early-circuit, cim-early-circuit-2}, and memory-device \cite{cim-early-device, cim-early-device-2, cim-early-device-4, cim-early-device-5} domains.
+\IEEEPARstart{C}{ompute-in-Memory (CIM)} architectures lead in energy efficiency figures for deep neural network (DNN) inference workloads, which increasingly dominate modern compute consumption \cite{imc-background}.
+Research in the CIM paradigm has spanned the architectural \cite{cim-early-arch, cim-early-arch-2}, circuit \cite{cim-early-circuit, cim-early-circuit-2}, and memory-device \cite{cim-early-device, cim-early-device-2, cim-early-device-4, cim-early-device-5} domains.
 Nevertheless, practical implementations have largely converged on CMOS SRAM-based CIMs \cite{\cimrefs}, owing to their combination of reliability, manufacturability, and favourable power-performance-area (PPA).
-The taxonomy in Fig. \ref{fig:taxo} categorizes prior art by computation domain, and quantization type.
+The taxonomy in Fig. \ref{fig:taxo} categorizes prior art by computation domain and quantization type.

-Conventional integer CIM (INT-CIM) works (Fig. \ref{fig:taxo}, \textit{Uniform}) attain high energy efficiency by performing massive parallel computation in-situ, with techniques including digital bit-serial adder-trees to locally accumulate partial products \cite{tsmccim22nm, flexdcim}, or analog charge-domain accumulation one-shot physical dot-products \cite{c2ccim, flexcim}.
+Conventional integer CIM (INT-CIM) works (Fig. \ref{fig:taxo}, \textit{Uniform}) attain high energy efficiency by performing massive in-situ parallel computation, using techniques such as digital bit-serial adder trees to locally accumulate partial products \cite{tsmccim22nm, flexdcim}, or analog charge-domain accumulation one-shot physical dot products \cite{c2ccim, flexcim}.
 On the other hand, quantization literature has long recognized the information-efficiency advantage offered by floating-point formats, as independent control of range and precision allows the allocation of information across the format's range to better match the distributions seen in neural network weights and activations \cite{why-fp, why-fp-2}.
-However, energy efficient floating-point CIM (FP-CIM) (Fig. \ref{fig:taxo}, \textit{Non-Uniform}) design remains a challenge, as the exponent breaks the inherent bit alignment structure which underpins the INT\nbhyphen CIM's parallelism.
+However, energy efficient floating-point CIM (FP-CIM) (Fig. \ref{fig:taxo}, \textit{Non-Uniform}) design remains a challenge, as the exponent breaks the inherent bit alignment structure that underpins the INT\nbhyphen CIM's parallelism.

-\IEEEpubidadjcol The prevailing solution, \textit{mantissa-alignment}, forces compatibility by shifting mantissas by their exponents, effectively converting the data into a widened integer format suitable for conventional CIM arrays \cite{\aligncimrefs}.
-Unfortunately, this pre-processing incurs an energy overhead, and generates long-tailed data distributions with high bit sparsity, forcing the downstream INT-CIM array to overprovision for worst-case dynamic range, thereby wasting energy on redundant precision.
+\IEEEpubidadjcol The prevailing solution, \textit{mantissa alignment}, forces compatibility by shifting mantissas by their exponents, effectively converting the data into a widened integer format suitable for conventional CIM arrays \cite{\aligncimrefs}.
+Unfortunately, this pre-processing incurs an energy overhead and generates long-tailed data distributions with high bit sparsity, forcing the downstream INT-CIM array to overprovision for worst-case dynamic range, thereby wasting energy on redundant precision.